Arnavpmr/Fun-Racket-Projects/README.md

-Sure, here's the markdown formatted version of the readme file, adjusted to fit the template you provided:

 ### Introduction

 This repository contains a collection of fun coding challenges that I completed using the Racket programming language.
 The challenges vary in difficulty and cover various programming concepts.